 Folium sits where AI parts become business capability.

-The AI market is crowded with parts: models, clouds, copilots, automation platforms, agent frameworks, consulting shops, and infrastructure providers.
+The AI market is crowded with parts: models, clouds, copilots, automation platforms, agent frameworks, advisory shops, and infrastructure providers.
 Folium's position is the assembly and operating layer for businesses that need those parts turned into usable, governed workflows.

 Market reality